tvandinther/mioi/src/content/blog/configuration-languages.md

 ---
-title: "What is a Configuration Language and why do I need one?"
+title: "Unlock your Infrastructure-as-Code with the power of Configuration Languages"
 description: "Stop writing JSON and YAML by hand and start authoring data like a pro."
 date: 2025-01-30T18:22:00+2:00
 # lastUpdated: 2023-02-08T00:03:00+13:00